memgraph/docs/mage/algorithms/machine-learning-graph-analytics/node-classification-algorithm.md

 ## Description

 Prediction can be done at the node level.
-The basis of such predicion systems are features extracted from graph entities.
+The basis of such prediction systems are features extracted from graph entities.

-Extracting a feature can be a complicated problem, and it can be based on different graph attributes — node properties, node adjacency, or structure of the neighborhood.
+Extracting a feature can be a complicated problem, and it can be based on different graph attributes — node properties, node adjacency, or the structure of the neighborhood.

 Traditional methods of extracting knowledge from nodes include measures of [centrality](https://en.wikipedia.org/wiki/Centrality), importance, or feature structure such as [graphlets](https://en.wikipedia.org/wiki/Graphlets).